huhuhu0420/simple-ad-service/README.md

 #### Cache

-Though I implemented the cache feature, there's a issue mentioned in [issue](#improvement).
+Though I implemented the cache feature, there's a issue mentioned in [improvement](#improvement).

-The cache is built with Redis, and it caches the query for key and the response for value.
+The cache is built with Redis, and it caches the `query` for key and the `response` for value.

 ### Testing

 The project contains unit tests and API tests, both of them will be run in github actions

+#### unit tests

-unit tests is built with go test, and it can be run with the following command:
+Unit tests is built with go test, and it can be run with the following command:
 ```sh
 go test -v ./...
 ```

+Using mockery to generate the mock files for the tests, the files are in `domain/mocks/`.

+#### API tests

-API tests is built with postman collection, and test with newman in github actions.
+API tests is built with postman collection, the file is in `api-test/collection.json`

 ### k8s